void

 Demography

-According to the 1910 census Hostivař had 2,495 inhabitants of which 2,492 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Hostivař had 2,495 inhabitants, of whom 2,492 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Vršovice, administratively it reported to hejtmanství Královské Vinohrady.

 Source:Seznam míst v království Českém(1913)